althonos/rlinalg/CONTRIBUTING.md

 ### Docstrings

 The docstring lines should not be longer than 76 characters (which allows rendering the entire module in a 80x24 terminal window without soft-wrap).
-Docstrings should be written in Google format.
+Docstrings should be written in NumPy format.

 ### Format